devtron-labs/tutorials/content/docs/Cd-Pipeline.md

 `Deployment Strategy` | Select the type of deployment strategy that  you want to enable by clicking "Add Deployment Strategy"

-Select Create Pipeline to create the CD Pipeline
+Click on `Create Pipeline` to create the CD Pipeline

 <br />